-- In the wild, the hognose snakes prefer to feed on toads and frogs, which they also hunt, many times, by digging them out from under the soil.
+- In the wild, hognose snakes prefer to feed on toads and frogs, which they like to hunt by digging them out from under the soil.

-- The hognose snake has rear fangs — that is to say, its large teeth are situated at the back of its mouth.
-This is to ensure that it can pierce and swallow toads, that blow themselves up as a defense strategy, without a problem.
+- The hognose snake has rear fangs — its large teeth are situated at the back of its mouth.
+This is to ensure it can pierce and swallow toads, that blow themselves up as a defense strategy.

 - The Hognose Snake will strike if threatened but will strike with a closed mouth.